qiuye-zhou/use-aid/docs/us/import.md

 # Import

-There are several ways to introduce useaid into your project.
+There are several ways to introduce use-aid into your project.

 ## ESM